 Why was this gruesome portal erected on one of London's tallest hills?
 The short answer is that it replaced an earlier set of jawbones that had eroded to the point of collapse.
 The name Whalebones first appears on maps in 1872.
 The namesake house is a half-century older, however, so the tradition may stretch further back.

-76 years on from their erection, the bones are still holding strong.
+Several decades on from their erection, the bones are still holding strong.
 Cracked in places, and carpeted in moss, they are easily mistaken for tree trunks.
 Nevertheless, it's a Barnet custom to make a wish as you step through the maw of planet Earth's greatest beast.